 1. Explainer videos:

-For products that are highly innovative, new to the audience, or complex, explainer videos are necessary.
+For products that are highly innovative, new to the audience, or complex, explainer videos with professional voice over are necessary.
 They provide a high-level insight into how your product can solve their problems.
 But it is necessary to remember that you need a good lead-in to the video for making them click it in the first place.
 Research suggests that 72% of people would prefer the video format for learning about a product.

 2. Demo videos: